-Vegetative waste will be composted within the designated composting area.
+Vegetative waste will be composted within the cultivation area and recycled back into the growth medium.

-How will growth medium waste be managed?
+• How will growth medium waste be managed?

 Will be mixed within the composting area to be recycled and further used in the following grow.